Rutgers vs. Illinois College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Rutgers and its opponents have combined to score more than 42.5 points in three of six games this season.
+- Rutgers has combined with its opponents to put up more than 41.5 points in three of six games this season.

 Rutgers Stats and Trends